Oxide06/Sentiment-Classification-using-LSTM/README.md

 # Sentiment-Classification-using-LSTM
-Sentiment Classification using Bidirectional LSTM with attention mechanism using Tensorflow
+Sentiment Classification of 1.6 million tweets using Bidirectional LSTM with attention mechanism using Tensorflow